Haidra-Org/AI-Horde-Worker/README.md

 Remember that worker names have to be different between Stable Diffusion worker and Interrogation worker.
 If you want to start a different type of worker in the same install directory, ensure a new name by using the `--name` command line argument.

-## bridgeData.py

-The very first time you run the bridge script, it will take you through a small interactive setup.
-Simply follow the instructions as you see on the terminal and type your answer to the prompts.

-During your very first run will instruct you to create a `bridgeData.py` file.
-If you did, it will abort the run and allow you to edit the properties of the file.
-If this file wasn't created automatically, you can create it now by copying `BridgeData_template.py` to `BridgeData.py`.

-Open `bridgeData.py` with a text editor such as notepad or nano and edit its properties according to the comments inside.

-Fill in at least:
-   * Your worker name (has to be unique horde-wide)
-   * Your stable horde API key

-Once done, simply run the commands from [Startup](#startup) above.

 ## Running with multiple GPUs